-Yard Waste Compost: A stabilized organic product produced from yard waste by a controlled aerobic decomposition process in such a manner that the product can be handled, stored or applied to the land so that it does not pose a present or potential hazard to human health or environment.
+Yard Waste Compost: A stabilized organic product produced from yard waste by a controlled aerobic decomposition process in such a manner that the product can be handled, stored, or applied to the land so that it does not pose a present or potential hazard to human health or environment.

-Yard Waste Composting Facility: A Solid Waste Management Facility which is so located, designed, constructed and operated for the composting of the portion of household waste that consists of grass clippings, leaves, brush, or tree trimmings arising from general household yard maintenance, is composted to a stabilized organic product so that it does not pose a present or potential hazard to human health or the environment.
+Yard Waste Composting Facility: A Solid Waste Management Facility whichthat is so located, designed, constructed, and operated for the composting of the portion of household waste that consists of grass clippings, leaves, brush, or tree trimmings arising from general household yard maintenance, is composted to a stabilized organic product so that it does not pose a present or potential hazard to human health or the environment.

-Zoning Administrator: An appointed County official who serves as the Zoning Administrator, charged with the interpretation, administration and enforcement of the Zoning Ordinance for Loudoun County, Virginia, or his/her designee.
+Zoning Administrator: An appointed County official who serves as the Zoning Administrator, charged with the interpretation, administration, and enforcement of the Zoning Ordinance for Loudoun County, Virginia, or his/her designee.

-Zoning District: The various classification of agricultural, residential, commercial and industrial zoning categories provided for in the Zoning Ordinance and the areas on the Zoning Map in which such different districts are mapped.
-As used in this Zoning Ordinance, the term "Zoning District" can refer either to the zoning category, i.e., "the A-3 Zoning District", or the areas mapped in such uses on the Zoning Map.
+Zoning District: The various classification of agricultural, residential, commercial, and industrial zoning categories provided for in the Zoning Ordinance and the areas on the Zoning Map in which such different districts are mapped.
+As used in this Zoning Ordinance, the term "Zoning Districtzoning district" can refer either to the zoning category, i.e., "the A-3 Zoning District", or the areas mapped in such uses on the Zoning Map.

-Zoning District, Agricultural: The following Zoning Districts are considered Agricultural Zoning Districts:
+Zoning District, Agricultural: The following Zoning Districts zoning districts are considered Agricultural Zoning Districts:

 - A. AR-1;

-- B. AR-2:
+- B. AR-2;

 - C. A-3;

 - D. A-10; and

 - E. Are subject to the Right to Farm Act (Code of Virginia § 3.2-300 et seq).

-Zoning District, Mixed Use: The following Zoning Districts are considered Mixed Use Zoning Districts:
+Zoning District, Mixed Use: The following Zoning Districts Zoning districts are considered Mixed Use Zoning Districts:

-- A. TRC;
+A. TRC;

-- B. TC; and

-- C. PD-MUB.
+- B. TC; and - C. PD-MUB.

-Zoning District, Nonresidential: The following Zoning Districts are considered Nonresidential Zoning Districts:
+Zoning District, Nonresidential: The following Zoning Districts zoning districts are considered Nonresidential Zoning Districts:

 - A. UE;

 - B. CC-NC;

 - C. CC-CC;

 - D. CC-SC;

 - E. PD-CC(RC);

 - F. PD-RDP;

 - G. PD-SA;

 - H. GB;

 - I. CLI;

 - J. TCC;

 - K. RC;

-- L. OP
+- L. OP;

+- M. IP;

+- N. GI; and

+- O. MR-HI.